jbloomlab/seqneut-pipeline/README.md

  - `barcode_serum_replicates_ignore_curvefit_qc`: list (as `[barcode, serum_replicate]`) of viral-barcodes / serum-replicates where we ignore the curve-fitting QC.

+#### illumina_barcode_parser_params
+This key defines parameters for the [illuminabarcodeparser](https://jbloomlab.github.io/dms_variants/dms_variants.illuminabarcodeparser.html) that override anything set in the global `illumina_barcode_parser_params` above.
+It is optional, and if not defined just the global params are used.
+If this is defined, it is used to update the global params (adding new params and overriding any shared ones).
+The main anticipated use case is if you add plate-specific indices in the round 1 PCR and want to specify those indices here using `upstream2` and `upstream2_mismatch`.

 ### default_serum_titer_as
 Specifies how we compute the final titers in `serum_titers`.
 Can be either `midpoint` or `nt50` depending on whether you want to report the value where the fraction infectivity gets to 50%, or the midpoint of the curve, so should be either